Linne Doran: Duvall, WA

-Through a combination of lecture, storytelling, discussions, group activities, and peer teaching sessions you will learn:
+Through a combination of engaging lectures, storytelling, discussions, group activities, and peer teaching sessions, you will learn:

 - How to use symbols and metaphors to create a powerful educational environment.

-- How stories, song and other artistic expressions open a doorway to authentic student growth.
+- How stories, songs, and other artistic expressions open a doorway to authentic student growth.

 - Essential routines found throughout the world that ground students in their senses and expand awareness.